boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    *  Means to report a set of network performance metrics to assess whether the agreed slice service objectives are honored.
 For example,
-      {{?I-D.ietf-opsawg-yang-vpn-service-pm}} can be used to report links one-way delay, one-way delay variation, etc. Both conventional active/passive measurement methods {{?RFC7799}} or more recent telemetry methods (e.g. YANG Push {{?RFC8641}}) can be used.
+      {{?I-D.ietf-opsawg-yang-vpn-service-pm}} can be used to report links' one-way delay, one-way delay variation, etc. Both conventional active/passive measurement methods {{?RFC7799}} and more recent telemetry methods (e.g. YANG Push {{?RFC8641}}) can be used.